mindspore-ai/docs/install/mindspore_ascend_install_docker_en.md

 View the [license information](https://atomgit.com/mindspore/mindspore/blob/master/LICENSE) for MindSpore included in these images.

 As with all container images, pre-installed software packages (Python, system libraries, etc.) may be subject to their respective licenses.

+## Image Usage Responsibility

+The released Atlas software images are community versions, not intended for commercial use, and serve only as references for production practices.